Jacques Berthieu

-Jacques Berthieu, SJ (born 27 November 1838 at Polminhac, Cantal, France; died 8 June 1896 at Ambiatibe, Madagascar), was a French Jesuit, priest and missionary in Madagascar.
-He died during the Menalamba rebellion of 1896.
-Berthieu was 57 years old.
+Jacques Berthieu, SJ (also James; 27 November 1838 – 8 June 1896) was a French Jesuit priest and missionary in Madagascar.
+He was murdered during the Menalamba rebellion of 1896.
 He is the first martyr of Madagascar to be beatified.
-He was canonized a saint by Pope Benedict XVI, along with others, at a papal canonization Mass on 21 October 2012, during a meeting of the Catholic Synod of Bishops.
+He was canonized by Pope Benedict XVI in 2012.

 Biography

 Jacques Berthieu was born on 27 November 1838 in the area of Montlogis, in Polminhac, in the Auvergne in central France, the son of deeply Christian farmers of modest means.
 His childhood was spent working and studying, surrounded by his family.
 The early death of an older sister left him the oldest of six children.
 He studied at the seminary of Saint-Flour and was ordained to the priesthood for the diocese on 21 May 1864.
 His bishop, de Pompignac, named him vicar in Roannes-Saint-Mary, where he replaced an ill and aged priest.
 He served as a diocesan priest for nine years.

 Because of his desire to evangelize distant lands, and to ground his spiritual life in the Spiritual Exercises of Saint Ignatius of Loyola, he sought admission to the Society of Jesus and entered the novitiate in Pau, Pyrénées-Atlantiques, on 31 October 1873, at the age of almost thirty-five.